ConnorSweeneyDev/.config/README.md

 # Firefox With Tridactyl
 Go [here](https://www.mozilla.org/en-GB/firefox/new/) to download Firefox and then [here](https://addons.mozilla.org/en-US/firefox/addon/tridactyl-vim/?utm_source=github.com&utm_content=readme.md) to install the Tridactyl add-on.
 Also make it the default browser.
 After that is up and running go to Firefox settings and change the following:
-- General &rightarrow; Use reccommended performance settings &rightarrow; Off
+- General &rightarrow; Use recommended performance settings &rightarrow; Off
 - General &rightarrow; Use hardware acceleration when available &rightarrow; Off
 - Home &rightarrow; Homepage and new windows &rightarrow; Custom URLs... &rightarrow; Paste `moz-extension://13a1d2f1-5f72-41ad-bbed-17d8bb8bae85/static/newtab.html` &rightarrow; Use Current Page
 - Home &rightarrow; Default search engine &rightarrow; Google